JonahLeggett/ML_Algo_Options_Trading/README.md

 so we cant do it

-5. sxource took a while
-6. setting iindicators and incorporating them into code
 7. buy column

-Data types- json and different

 * The results and conclusions from the machine learning model or application.
 (5 points)